Google is taking aim at rogue financial services advertisers, following increasing pressure from UK campaigners and regulators to stamp out scams.

 For example, it already requires firms to submit personal legal identification and business incorporation documents.
 It also strengthened its unreliable claims policy, to stop firms advertising unrealistic rates of return with minimal risk.

 We asked Google how its new policy would address this type of scam (if at all).
 It only explained that from 30 August 2021 onwards, requiring financial services advertisers to demonstrate that they are FCA-authorised aims to restrict those who advertise financial services or products to legitimate businesses.
-In early 2020, Google asked for notifications of the FCA warning list and it takes action on all domains shared.
+In early 2020, Google asked for notifications of the and it takes action on all domains shared.

 Rocio Concha, Which?
 Director of Policy and Advocacy, said: 'The success of these changes will be judged by whether they stem the tide of scam adverts and will depend on Google effectively enforcing its policies to prevent fraudsters from luring in victims on its platform.